bbauska/W3Cx-2of5/README.md

 When it comes to hyperlinks, try to use text instead of images when possible.

--   Images are not as well understood or recognized as text.
+-   images are not as well understood or recognized as text.

 -   Text is better for accessibility.